 Over shorter periods it is possible for traditionally lower risk assets, like fixed income securities, to exhibit greater volatility and suffer larger declines in value than fundamentally riskier asset classes, such as equities.
-This may occur, for example, when economic growth is expanding, and interest rates are rising from particularly low levels.
+This may occur, for example, when economic growth is expanding, inflation is increasing and interest rates are rising from particularly low levels.